Webgardener/terragrunt-dry-example/README.md

 ├── live
 │   └── terragrunt.hcl
 │   ├── prod
-│   │   └── projects
+│   │   └── apps
-│   │       └── project-1
+│   │       └── app-1
 │   │           ├── bucket
 │   │           └── pubsub
+│   │       └── app-2
+│   │           ├── bucket
+│   │           └── pubsub
 │   ├── qa
-│   │   └── projects
+│   │   └── apps
-│   │       └── project-1
+│   │       └── app-1
 │   │           ├── bucket
 │   │           └── pubsub
+│   │       └── app-2
+│   │           ├── bucket
+│   │           └── pubsub
 │   ├── stage
-│   │   └── projects
+│   │   └── apps
-│   │       └── project-1
+│   │       └── app-1
 │   │           ├── bucket
 │   │           └── pubsub
+│   │       └── app-2
+│   │           ├── bucket
+│   │           └── pubsub
 ```

-The project-1 needs some Bucket and Pub/Sub configuration.
+Each app needs a bucket and Pub/Sub.

-The configuration for these pieces of infrastructure is almost identical, *only the `prefix` of the resources name will vary*.
+The configuration for these pieces of infrastructure is almost identical between environments.

-Example for bucket names:
+In that example, *only the `prefix` of the resources name will be different*:

+For the bucket name:

-- `stage-project-1-assets`
+- `stage-app-1-assets`
-- `qa-project-1-assets`
+- `qa-app-1-assets`
-- `prod-project-1-assets`
+- `prod-app-1-assets`

 Same logic applies for Pub/Sub configuration.

-I might have a lot of configuration for each environment, and I don't want to repeat it three times!
+I might have a lot of configuration for each environment.
+So do I avoid to repeat it three times?

 *Step 1*: